Awards can be used to fund the following collaborative activities in emerging areas of science relevant to BBSRC’s strategic priorities:

 Partnering award funds can be used to support student exchanges, however, applications will not be accepted where this is the primary aim of the project.

-It is acceptable for the proposed partnering award to outlast the associated research grant however the associated BBSRC grant must have started before the application deadline and must have at least six months remaining from the start of the award.
-The earliest start date for any award is 1 April 2023.
+It is acceptable for the proposed partnering award to outlast the associated research grant.
+However, the associated BBSRC grant must have started before the application deadline and must have at least six months remaining from the start of the award.
+The earliest start date of the award is 1 April 2023.

 Applications should be made at current costs in accordance with subsistence and travel regulations at the applicant’s institution.
 For each main activity, indicative costs should be shown.